 Entries

 o.65.
-At the Open World Championships, entries are limited to four fencers per weapon per nation for the individual events and one team per weapon per nation for the team events.
+At the Senior World Championships, entries are limited to four fencers per weapon per nation for the individual events and one team per weapon per nation for the team events.

 Referees

 o.66.
 1. Refereeing at World Championships is carried out by referees chosen by the Executive Committee of the FIE at the proposal of the Refereeing Committee.